71 Years in Sherman-Denison

 We made the drive down from Oklahoma City literally thousands of times over my seven-plus decades.
 That property was passed down from my grandfather, to my parents, and then to me.
 When the time comes, that same property will be my retirement home.

-As a young boy, radio was a big part of my life.
-Laying in bed late at night, tuning the radio across the dial, I was able to listen to radio stations from faraway—and nearby.
+Growing up at our lake home, tuning the radio across the dial, I heard radio stations from faraway—and nearby.
 One of those radio stations was at 1500 on the AM dial.
-Then, KTAN-AM was one of the first radio commercial radio stations in Sherman-Denison.
-I am proud of that heritage.
+Today, that station is KJIM-AM.

-Many, many, years ago, listening to 1500 AM while at the house on Lake Texoma, I realized that place on the radio dial was the touchpoint for a lifetime of memories.
-That's when I decided to call the radio station.
-"The Memory Maker."
-Hopefully, we're made memories for you, too.
-Or the music and special features sparked a few memories that are important to you.
+Many, many, years ago, listening to 1500 AM during those lazy days of summer, I realized that spot on the radio dial was a touchpoint for a lifetime of memories.
+That’s when I decided to call the radio station “The Memory Maker.”
+Hopefully, our music and features have sparked a few memories that are important to you, too.